 Age is the primary qualifying factor, however, there are also compatibility issues with other types of Medicare insurance.
-For instance, you cannot be enrolled in a Medicare Advantage plan and purchase supplemental Medicare coverage.
-These plans are not compatible.
+For instance, you cannot be enrolled in a Medicare Advantage plan and purchase a Medicare Supplement.
+They are not compatible.

 Your IEP is a six month window that begins the first day of the month in which you are 65 or older and enrolled in Medicare Part B. So if you turn 65 on January 3rd but do not enroll in Medicare Part B until February 25th, your IEP will begin on March 1st, which is the first day in which you are age 65 and enrolled in Part B.